austozi/selfhosted/pihole/README.md

 ## Configure

-This application uses the [official Docker image](https://hub.docker.com/r/pihole/pihole).
-It is configured to join the Docker network for the NGINX reverse proxy, provided by the [SWAG image](https://github.com/linuxserver/docker-swag), with additional layers of authentication, so that its admin interface can be accessed remotely.
-Never expose this admin interface directly to the internet or without additional layers of authentication.
+This setup uses a MacVLAN network.
+In this setup, each container is assigned its own unique IP address on the same physical network as the Docker host.
+This allows multiple containers using the same port to co-exist on the same Docker host.
+For example, an AdGuard Home or a second Pi-hole instance can be set up on the same Docker host, all using port 53 for DNS queries, for redundancy.